fr1t2/docs.theqrl.org/_docs/node/testnetNode.md

 Interacting with the QRL network while developing can present some complications, especially when dealing with live currency.
 There are situations where having a TestNet to interact with is beneficial.
 The QRL testnet is exactly that.

 > There is no value associated with the Testnet QRL, It's only used for testing and developing with the QRL.

-The testnet network will restart frequently as patches are made.
+Test-Net will restart frequently as patches are made.
 Official postings will be made to alert users of these resets where achievable.
 {: .info}

 ## Testnet Installation